SHOP

 Today, the brand is more synonymous with desirability and luxury, but each and every one of its models continues to be tested to the extremes.

-Whether you’re looking to buy a Land Rover based on its off-roading credentials or you want to turn heads, these models won’t disappoint.
+Whether you’re looking to buy a Land Rover based on its off-roading credentials or you want to turn heads in a stylish four-by-four, these models are sure to delight.

 Best used Land Rover: is it a Discovery Sport?

-The Discovery Sport is the company’s smallest seven-seater SUV and is popular with families who need to transport children, pets, and all their gear.
+The Discovery Sport is the company’s smallest seven-seater SUV and is a popular choice with families.

 Because it’s designed to be a smaller version of the Discovery, it’s a capable off-roader – not that many will find themselves venturing off the beaten track in this family car.